SixArm/resume-help/README.md

 * 🚫 Don't use more work samples, because you want the hiring manager to focus on your best work.

+* ✅ Do summarize why you're applying for this job and why you're right for it.

+* 🚫 Don't put an objective statement, because it's outdated.

 ## Format

 ☐ Format as one page.